Multicast Scheduling over Multiple Channels: A Distribution-Embedding Deep Reinforcement Learning Method: Simulation Results

-This section presents the performance evaluation of the proposed DE-MAPPO algorithm and compares it with state-of-the-art algorithms, including \begin{itemize} \item Optimal stopping rule \cite{huang_stop}: an optimal policy for the case with $N=1$ and $M=1$; \item Relative value iteration (RVI) \cite{cui_ite}: an optimal policy solely optimizing the summation latency penalty for the case with $N=2$ and $M>1$; \item MAPPO \cite{liran1}: a state-of-the-art DRL policy applicable for the multi-message and multi-channel case.
-It can also address the issue of time-varying constraints by utilizing \eqref{eq:ppo_mod} and \eqref{eq:ppo3} in the offline training and online applying phases, while it is not able to handle time-invariant constraints. \item Wolpertinger policy (WP) \cite{wolper}: another state-of-the-art DRL policy applicable for the multi-message and multi-channel case.
-It generates $k$ candidate actions at each time slot and pick the one with the best evaluation as the final action; \item Solution to problem {\bf (P5-1)} (abbreviated as Upper bound {\bf (P5-1)}); \item Round-Robin (RR) \cite{rr}: a typical benchmark policy where $M$ channels take turns to multicast $N$ messages. \end{itemize}
+This section presents the performance evaluation of the proposed DE-MAPPO algorithm.
+We employ the following benchmarks: \begin{itemize} \item Optimal stopping rule \cite{huang_stop}: an optimal policy for the case with $N=1$ and $M=1$; \item Relative value iteration (RVI) \cite{cui_ite}: an optimal policy solely optimizing the latency penalty for the case with $N=2$ and $M\geq 1$; \item MAPPO \cite{liran1}: a state-of-the-art DRL policy applicable for the case with $N\geq 1$ and $M\geq 1$.
+It can also address the issue of time-varying constraints by utilizing \eqref{eq:ppo_mod} and \eqref{eq:ppo3} in the offline training and online applying phases, while it is not able to handle time-invariant constraints. \item Wolpertinger policy (WP) \cite{wolper}: another state-of-the-art DRL policy applicable for the case with $N\geq 1$ and $M\geq 1$.
+It generates $k$ candidate actions at each time slot and pick the best-evaluated one as the final action; \item Performance upper bound derived by solving problem {\bf (P5-1)} (abbreviated as upper bound {\bf (P5-1)}); \item Round-Robin (RR) \cite{rr}: a typical benchmark policy where $M$ channels take turns to multicast $N$ messages. \end{itemize}